-In this context, the Nomination and Remuneration Committee mandated PwC to carry out a compensation benchmarking for the Board of Directors and the Group Executive Committee, based on a group of 18 companies, which are comparable in size, geographic reach and market profile.
-At the same time, we also asked external expert opinion to review our compensation systems.
-Such benchmarking and external advice is requested periodically to update and adjust compensation to current market trends.
+The Remuneration Committee mandated Pricewater-houseCoopers in 2016 again to carry out a compensation benchmarking for the Board of Directors and the Group Executive Committee.
+The benchmarking includes a group of 18 companies, which are comparable in size, geographic reach and market profile.
+Dufry will periodically request such benchmarking from external advisors to update and, where necessary, adjust its compensation schemes to current market trends.